PLSysSec/haybale/README.md

 ## Documentation

-Full documentation for `haybale` can be found [here](https://PLSysSec.github.io/haybale), or of course you can generate local documentation with `cargo doc --open`.
+Full documentation for the `master` branch of `haybale` can be found [here](https://PLSysSec.github.io/haybale), and should mostly also apply to this branch (at least as of this writing), but there is no guarantee that the two will perfectly line up.
+In any case, you can always generate local documentation for your exact version of `haybale` with `cargo doc --open`.

 ## Compatibility

+You're looking at the `llvm-8` branch of `haybale`, which only supports LLVM 8.
-Currently, `haybale` only supports LLVM 8.
+The `master` branch of `haybale` currently only supports LLVM 9.
+This `llvm-8` branch is approximately at feature parity with `haybale` version 0.2.0, as of this writing.
+However, there is no promise that future `haybale` features will be backported to the `llvm-8` branch.

 `haybale` works on stable Rust, and requires Rust 1.36+.